 On those nights I know we were all busy doing important things.
 I know that everyone got fed, kept safe, and, on a good day, bathed.
 But I still felt both unproductive and that nagging feeling of missing out.
 Even on weekends when I was with my kids all day that feeling of “what just happened?” lingered.

 Now, it’s no secret that all of us parents get a lot done.
 Whether we’re in those early sleep-deprived days of feeding a child, changing diapers, and going to weekly doctor appointments, or in those later days of lunch making, field-trip chaperoning and chauffeuring, we are busy.
 But many of us wonder, are we busy doing the right things?
+Are we really connecting with our kids in a meaningful way?

-It’s very possible to get through a whole day doing all that needs to get done, but still not doing the things that matter most to us.
+It’s very possible to get through a whole day doing all that needs to get done but still not doing the things that matter most to us.
 We have times when we need to make sure the laundry is done, dinner is cooked, and work projects are dealt with.
 But then we realize, as we get to the end of the day, we never really sat and played with our kids, or listened closely to them, or read them a book.
 We know this form of connecting with kids is important, both for our children’s development and for our own fulfillment and joy.
-In fact, Amy’s recent post about connecting with our kids highlights the importance of this connection.
+In fact, Amy’s recent post about connecting with kids highlights the importance of this connection.

 When it comes to striking a balance between the various parts of our life, be they “work” and “home” or getting things done and being present and focused parents, there is one truism that I always come back to.
 We must: